 It is noted that there is a small amount of runoff from the lower portion of the roadway, below Catchbasin 3 and 4 which will flow into Arbor Street.
 The engineer should evaluate whether this qualifies as de minimus flows and the water quality complies with the Town's MS4 permit and Stormwater Bylaw.
 These items to be resolved with revisions.
+NO NEW INFORMATION ON DRAINAGE PROVIDED.
+NOT RESOLVED.

 The Stormwater Management Report needs to be stamped by a Professional Engineer and soil test holes for the infiltration system need to be performed by a Soil Evaluator with data shown on the plans.
 These items to be resolved with revisions.
+NO UPDATED STORMWATER MANAGEMENT REPORT - COMMENT REMAINS.

-- H. 3.3.3.20.
+H. 3.3.3.20.
 Cross Sections The typical cross section on sheet C7 does not meet the Subdivision Standards.
 This roadway is a minor street (40' right of way) as it is a private dead-end street serving 3 or fewer lots.
-The regulations allow a 16' paved width and the site plan has 16' along the access neck and 20' around the cul-de-sac. - the cross section shows a crown, the roadway is graded for superelevation around the cul-de-sac and an irregular crown along the access neck.
-The no cross sections are provided for these variations.
+The regulations allow a 16' paved width and the site plan has 16' along the access neck and 20' around the cul-de-sac.